 - Benefits may be less than full compensation

-- Claims must be filed promptly (often within 30 days of injury)
+- Must be filed promptly (often 30 days of injury)

 Third-Party Liability#